franciscodominguezmateos/CarND-T2P5-ModelPredictiveControl/README.md

      fg[2+cte_start +i]=cte1 - ( (f0 - y0) + (v0 * CppAD::sin(epsi0) * dt));
      fg[2+epsi_start+i]=epsi1 - ((psi0 - psides0) - v0*delta0/Lf * dt);

- I main problem I had with this project was a typo error in
+ The main problem I had with this project was a typo error in

      fg[2+cte_start +i]=cte1 - ( (f0 - y0) + (v0 * CppAD::sin(epsi0) * dt));

 where I had a operator error: (f0 - y0) + (v0 - CppAD::sin(epsi0) * dt, change * by -.
 And all was bad.

 The main dificulty with this project is that it is very dificult to debug, and a minimal operator o sign error make all work wrong with any compilation error or idea where it is.

 ## Timestep Length and Elapsed Duration (N & dt)
 As lower dt and bigger N, the better result should be.
 But this is at the price of power computation.

 I choosed N=10 and dt=0.1, a bigger value for N don't five a neglectable improvement, since I just keep the first prediction.

 I think in a real car dt would be 0.03 or lower in order to have a better time response.
 But it is not needed on for the simulator case.

 ## Polynomial Fitting and MPC Preprocessing
 Using the Self-Driving Car Project Q&A | MPC Controller suggestion, I changed coordinates from global to vehicle local: